Return to the Wild About Movies homepage.

-Editor's note: The feature below was put together from more than a dozen, independent, one-on-one interviews Wild About Movies publisher Tim Nasson conducted with each of the talent (Nicolas Cage, Oliver Stone, Michael Pena, Will Jimeno, Alison Jimeno and Maggie Gyllenhaal) representing "World Trade Center," during the past year, in New York, Los Angeles and Seattle.
+Editor’s note: The feature below was put together from a number of independent, one-on-one interviews Wild About Movies publisher Tim Nasson conducted with each of the talent (Nicolas Cage, Oliver Stone, Michael Pena, Will Jimeno, Alison Jimeno and Maggie Gyllenhaal) representing “World Trade Center,” during the past year, in New York, Los Angeles and Seattle.

 Los Angeles, NYC and Seattle – The subject of September 11, 2001 undoubtedly elicits a variety of emotions from people around the world, the most prominent one, anger, for the majority.